 After admission to the D.Min. degree program is approved, a participant completes five seminars in sequence.
 Each seminar requires advance preparation, a two-week residency, and a reflection paper.
 A faculty member prepares a syllabus, a bibliography, assigned readings and other assignments, leads the seminar, and evaluates learning.
 The student must have a "B" average to be considered for candidacy.

-Memphis Theological Seminary offers two tracks of courses of study in the DMin program:
+Memphis Theological Seminary offers three tracks or courses of study in the D.Min. program: